Rohan2002/Malloc-Free/README.md

 Mymalloc and Myfree project

 ## Authors
-Rohan Deshpande: ryd4
-Selin Denise Altiparmak: sda81
+Rohan Deshpande, Selin Denise Altiparmak

 1. ## Metadata Structure: struct header
     1. Our metadata is a 4 byte or 32 bits block.